CRUKorg/cruk-react-components/README.md

 This repository is private, so to install the library you will need SSH access or a personal access token (PAT) if SSH is not possible.

 Add cruk-react-components and its peer dependencies react, react-dom and styled-components to your package.json file.
-Replace

 ```sh
 "dependencies": {